Europa building

 The Europa building is the seat of the European Council and Council of the European Union, located on the Rue de la Loi/Wetstraat in the European Quarter of Brussels, Belgium.
-Its defining feature is the multi-storey "lantern-shaped" construct holding the main meeting rooms; a representation of which has been adopted by both the European Council and Council of the EU as their official emblems.
+Its defining feature is the multi-storey lantern-shaped construct holding the main meeting rooms, a representation of which has been adopted by both the European Council and Council of the EU as their official emblems.

 The Europa building is situated on the former site of the partially demolished and renovated Bloc A of the Résidence Palace, a complex of luxurious apartment blocks.
-Its exterior combines the listed Art Deco façade of the original 1920s building with the contemporary design of the architect Philippe Samyn.
+Its exterior combines the Art Deco façade of the original 1920s building, which has been listed since 2004, with the contemporary design of the architect Philippe Samyn.
 The building is linked via two skyways and a service tunnel to the adjacent Justus Lipsius building, which provides for additional office space, meeting rooms and press facilities.

 History

 Construction and former usage: the Résidence Palace

 Following the end of the First World War, the Walloon businessman Lucien Kaisin, in collaboration with the Swiss-Belgian architect Michel Polak, put forward plans for a complex of luxurious apartment blocks for the bourgeoisie and aristocracy, the Résidence Palace, to be situated on the edge of Brussels' Leopold Quarter.
 Consisting of five "Blocs" (A–E), it was to be "a small town within a city" able to provide its residents with onsite facilities, including a theatre hall, a swimming pool, as well as other commercial services such as a restaurants and hairdressers.
 The Résidence Palace aimed to address the dual shortage of suitable property and domestic workers for the upper classes following the destruction brought about during the war.
 The foundation stone of the Art Deco building was laid on 30 May 1923 with the first residents moving in 1927.

 The development, however, only had a short commercial success.
 In 1940, tenants were forced to leave, as the building was requisitioned as the headquarters of the occupying German army during the Second World War.
 In September 1944, after the liberation of Brussels, the building was taken over as headquarters for the Supreme Headquarters Allied Expeditionary Force (SHAEF) and the RAF Second Tactical Air Force.
 After the war, in 1947, the Belgian government bought the complex and used Bloc A (the north-eastern L-shaped building) for administrative offices.
 At the end of the 1960s, as part of work to modernise the area during the construction of an underground railway line beneath the Rue de la Loi/Wetstraat, a new aluminium façade was built, closing the L-shape, under the supervision of Michel Polak's sons.